brickblock-io/whitepaper-technical/README.md

 by Marius Hanne, Jakob Drzazga, Adrian Kizlauskas, Philip Paetz, Martin Mischke

 ### Abstract
-This document describes a smart contract platform built on top of a globally distributed computing network such as [Ethereum](https://ethereum.org/) or [Rootstock](http://www.rsk.co).
+This document describes a smart contract platform built on top of the globally distributed computing network known as [Ethereum](https://ethereum.org/)z.
 The suggested Proof-of-Asset (PoA) scheme will enable users to seamlessly trade tokens, which represent different types of Foreign-Asset on all [ERC20](https://theethereum.wiki/w/index.php/ERC20_Token_Standard) compatible markets.